vanold101/taska-loop/CHECKLIST.md

         -   Display a "Best Price Found At..." suggestion below the item in the list.
         -   Consider proximity if location data for stores is available.
 - [ ] Price history
-    -   **Data Retrieval:**
-        -   Fetch price data for a specific item from the database.
-    -   **UI - Charts/Graphs:**
-        -   Display a line chart showing the price of an item over time, potentially filterable by store.
-        -   Use a charting library (e.g., `recharts`, `chart.js`).
 - [ ] Price alerts
-    -   **User Configuration:**
-        -   Allow users to set a target price for specific items.
-        -   UI to manage these alerts (add, edit, delete).
-    -   **Notification System:**
-        -   Implement a backend process (e.g., Firebase Cloud Functions) that periodically checks if any item prices have dropped below user-set alert thresholds.
-        -   Send push notifications or in-app notifications.
 - [ ] Store-specific deals
-    -   **Data Source:**
-        -   Manual input by users (community-sourced).
-        -   Potential for web scraping (complex, ethical considerations) or API integration if stores provide them.
-    -   **Data Model:**
-        -   Store details: `dealDescription`, `item`, `store`, `validFrom`, `validTo`, `discountType` (%, fixed amount).
-    -   **UI for Deals:**
-        -   A dedicated "Deals" section in the app.
-        -   Highlight deals relevant to items in the user's current grocery list.
 - [ ] Bulk buying recommendations
-    -   **Algorithm:**
-        -   Analyze item price per unit (e.g., price/kg, price/L).
-        -   Compare unit price for different package sizes of the same item.
-        -   Factor in user's consumption rate (if available from shopping history).
-    -   **UI:**
-        -   When a user adds an item, suggest if a larger package size offers better value.
-        -   "Consider buying X in bulk to save Y%".
 - [ ] Price prediction
-    -   **Data Requirements:**
-        -   Significant historical price data for various items.
-    -   **Algorithm (Advanced):**
-        -   Time series analysis (e.g., ARIMA models) or machine learning regression models to predict future price trends.
-        -   Requires data science expertise.
-    -   **UI:**
-        -   "Price likely to increase/decrease in the next X weeks."

 ## C. Rotating chores
 - [x] Basic chore assignment